texastribune/scuole-data/README.md

 3) Open the spreadsheet.
 Unhide the `Master Raw Data` worksheet in the `.xlsx` file from THECB by going to `Format -> Sheet -> Unhide --> Master Raw Data`.

 4) For the last two years, however, the `Master Raw Data` worksheet has not been for the corresponding year.
 Check to see if it matches the year.
 If not, contact the Texas Higher Ed Coordinating Board right away so they can get you a spreadsheet of that `Master Raw Data`.
+Warning: They tend to take their sweet time when it comes to communication.

 5) Copy and paste that data into a new spreadsheet.
 Change the headers to match the list of fields in the loader, or copy and paste the headers from a previous year's data.
 Be sure the data matches the header, and save it as `regionState.csv`.